Dispersed Structured Light for Hyperspectral 3D Imaging: Related Work

 \section{Related Work}

-\paragraph{Hyperspectral 3D Imaging} Existing work on hyperspectral 3D imaging typically combines a hyperspectral camera with a depth camera.
-Specifically, researchers have paired CASSI~\cite{wagadarikar2008single} with structured light~\cite{diaz2018hyperspectral+,kim20123d}, time-of-flight camera~\cite{rueda2019snapshot}, light-field camera~\cite{xiong2017snapshot}, and stereo~\cite{wang2016simultaneous}.
+\paragraph{Hyperspectral 3D Imaging} {Existing work on hyperspectral 3D imaging typically combines the field of hyperspectral imaging~\cite{makarenko2022real, li2022quantization, cai2022coarse,zhang2022herosnet, li2023pixel} with depth imaging~\cite{gigadepth, wang2016simultaneous, hirai2016measuring}.} Specifically, researchers have paired CASSI~\cite{wagadarikar2008single} with structured light~\cite{diaz2018hyperspectral+,kim20123d}, time-of-flight camera~\cite{rueda2019snapshot}, light-field camera~\cite{xiong2017snapshot}, and stereo~\cite{wang2016simultaneous}.
 An alternative to CASSI is the use of spectral bandpass filters with structured light~\cite{heist20185d,baek2021single} or a light field camera~\cite{zhu2018hyperspectral}.
 Xu et al.\cite{xu2020hyperspectral} present a hyperspectral projector that incorporates collimation optics, diffraction grating, and digital micro-mirror device.
 Although these systems acquire accurate hyperspectral 3D information, their increased complexity due to relay lenses, narrow-band spectral filters, and plate-based dispersion optics results in a high building cost and large form factor.

 Several methods have explored hyperspectral 3D imaging with compact setups.
 Baek et al.~\cite{baek2021single} propose a diffractive optical element (DOE) producing a point spread function (PSF) that varies with scene spectrum and depth, facilitating single-shot hyperspectral 3D imaging through blur analysis.
 However, the depth and spectral reconstruction accuracy are limited due to the low-frequency characteristics of the PSF.
 Li et al.~\cite{li2022deep,li2019pro} employ a projector-camera setup to capture a scene with varying trichromatic projector primaries with known spectra, allowing for hyperspectral reconstruction.
 Despite its practicality, the spectral accuracy is limited by large spectral bandwidth of the projector primary spectra, resulting in {83\,nm} FWHM.
 In comparison, the proposed DSL enables accurate hyperspectral 3D imaging with {18.8\,nm} FWHM and average depth error of 1\,mm by dispersing projector light at a cost and form factor on-par with conventional structured light systems.